kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The approach azimuth or back azimuth monitor system must cause the radiation to cease and a warning must be provided at the designated control point if any of the following conditions persist for longer than the periods specified:

-\(1\) There is a change in the ground equipment contribution to the mean course error component such that the path following error at the reference datum or in the direction of any azimuth radial, exceeds the limits specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]](e)(1) or 171.313(j) for a period of more than one second.
+\(1\) There is a change in the ground equipment contribution to the mean course error component such that the path following error at the reference datum or in the direction of any azimuth radial, exceeds the limits specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§§171.313]](e)(1) or 171.313(j) for a period of more than one second.

 <div>